How to elope in Alberta Canmore elopement Banff elopement photography

 -Assistance and as much guidance as you need for planning.
 I don’t just show up and take photos.
 I wanna be with you every step of the way to guide you through the process and offer help wherever needed

--Creating a full timeline/itinerary including making backup plans (*shakes fist angrily at unpredictable mountain weather and unannounced road closures*)
+-Creating a full timeline/itinerary including making backup plans (*shakes fist angrily at unpredictable mountain weather and unannounced road closures*) Free rescheduling due to inclement weather offered

 -Areas of expertise: Canmore/Kananaskis, Bragg Creek, Banff, Crowsnest Pass and Pincher Creek